MateenSeddiqi/JavaScript-Projects/README.md

 # JavaScript Projects

-This repository contains a collection of three projects that serve as a great starting point for learning HTML, CSS, and JavaScript.
+This repository contains a collection of JS projects that serve as a great starting point for learning HTML, CSS, and JavaScript.
 The projects included are:

 1. **Todo List**
 2. **Calculator**
 3. **Tic Tac Toe**
+4. **General Small Practices**

 These projects cover a range of web development concepts and are designed to help you build your skills in creating interactive and functional web applications.